 Like many other capital cities around the world, Tallinn is also a vibrant place where many events take place every day.
 Visitors are especially busy in Tallinn, given that the city not only has many tourist destinations worth seeing, but it also offers various other things to do and see.
 If you are tired from sightseeing and just want to feel the soul of the city, you can take a day off and set aside your excursions and tours, and head to Pirita.
 It is an ideal place for an easy day out – a long promenade that will allow you to see the magnificent views of the city’s harbor and skyline.
 You can fish in this region, so if you are a fan of fishing, don’t forget your fishing rod.

 You should not miss the opportunity to visit Telliskivi Loomelinnak or the so-called ‘creative city’.
-It is located in the former industrial complex and it consists ateliers, creative companies, studios, offices where some of the most creative companies work, and much more.
+It is located in the former industrial complex and it consists of ateliers, creative companies, studios, offices where some of the most creative companies work, and much more.
 You are well on the road to witness some kind of a cultural event in the hall of the complex since more than 400 cultural events per year are held in this place.

-Of course, nightlife in Tallinn is great, and those who come to party will surely not be disappointed.
+Of course, nightlife in Tallinn is great, and those who come to the party will surely not be disappointed.
 There are countless nightclubs that readily wait for their guests, and should you decide to have a crazy night out, don’t miss to check out the clubs and pubs such as Tallinn Monk’s Bunk Pub Crawl and The Epic Bar Crawl Tallinn.